tasmota/mgos32-to-tasmota32/README.md

+# ⚠️ Known issues and limitations ⚠️
-# ⚠️ Currently some devices fail sometimes to convert.
-Reason unknown. ⚠️
+- devices fail sometimes to convert
-## All Matter devices are impossible to convert !
+- all Matter devices are impossible to convert !
-## No update to firmware v1.5.x (not supported)
+- Shelly firmware >= v1.5.x not supported !
-## development stopped until it is clear if any new flashable will be available in future
+- development stopped until known if new flashable devices will be available in future

 # Shelly convert to Tasmota
 This guide explains how to convert Shelly ESP32 and ESP32-C3 driven devices to Tasmota (no other firmware!)